cfengine/documentation/reference/promise-types/files.markdown

 **Default value:** false

-**Synopsis**: The `verify` menu option policy instructs whether to verify transferred file by hashing after copy (resource penalty).
+**Description**: The `verify` menu option policy instructs whether to verify transferred file by hashing after copy (resource penalty).

 **Warning**: This is a highly resource intensive option, and is not recommended for large file transfers.